ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 ## Multiaddr {#multiaddr}

-The original network address format was the 'multiaddr'.
+The original Ethereum node address format was the 'multiaddr'.
 Multiaddr is a universal format designed for peer-to-peer networks.
 Addresses are represented as key-value pairs with keys and values separated with a forward slash.
 For example, the multiaddr for a node with IPv4 address `192.168.22.27` listening to TCP port `33000` looks like:

 `/ip6/192.168.22.27/tcp/33000`